 The Children of Lir: A Fascinating Irish Legend

 The story of the Children of Lir involves more than a few characters who are considered deities in the Celtic mythos.
 Besides the four children of Lir, there were other characters whose appearances are vital to the story.

-Even if their roles do not cause dynamic changes in the plot, they are important nonetheless.
+Even if their roles do not cause dynamic changes in the plot, they are essential nonetheless.
 Besides, some of the characters had connections with other famous characters that did not appear in the story of the Children of Lir.
 However, they were popular in Irish mythology as well.

+The Children of Lir: A Fascinating Irish Legend